evenzhang/MySQLParser/README.md

 [this blog entry](http://blog.doh.ms/2014/10/13/installing-composer-packages/) on how to install composer packages.
 In short, just use `composer require wazaari/MySQLParser` followed by `composer install`.
 A proper `.lock` file will be generated automatically.

+## Open Issues

+Currently, escaped delimiters are recognized when escaped using a backslash.
+However, MySQL allows the usage of delimiter variables in quoted environments without escape character, which currently is not recognized by this library.